thekangaroofactory/kitems/README.md

 In case the kitems module server function is called from inside a module (i.e. as a nested module), then it is not possible to call the UI functions from the main app with the nested module `id`.

+### Nested module considerations

+In case the kitems module server function is called from inside a module (i.e. as a nested module), then it is not possible to call the UI functions from the main app with the nested module id.

 From there, two options are available: